 These are mitigating circumstances which are beyond a drivers' control.
 Providing proof can be obtained, the Council will consider cancelling where a situation has arisen causing the contravention to occur.
+An example of this would be a medical emergency, providing the condition is not

-An example of this would be a medical emergency, providing the condition is not pre-existing.
+An example of this would be a medical emergency, providing the condition is no pre-existing.